WinMutTool/WinMutTool/README.md

 An Effective Mutation Analysis Tool for Large-scale C Programs.

-You can check out our [video demostration](https://www.youtube.com/watch?v=jwkg1h_2OoY) of WinMut-Turbo
+You can check out our [video demostration](https://www.youtube.com/watch?v=jwkg1h_2OoY) of WinMut-Turbo.

 ## 📚 Usage

 ### 1. Install

-You can build WinMut++ from source.
+You can build WinMut-Turbo from source.
 For specific build method and detailed information, please refer to [WinMut-README](WinMut-README.md).

 ### 2. Build & Execute